mathieucarbou/MycilaJSY/docs/index.md

 ## JSON Support

 You can activate JSON support by defining `-D MYCILA_JSON_SUPPORT` in your project and add the `ArduinoJson` library.

+## Debugging

+Set the flag: `-D MYCILA_JSY_DEBUG` and you will see all the JSY requests and responses.

 ## Performance tests